Bion-Perigo/Brick-Basher/README.md

 # Requirements
 For Linux => libX11, libGL and libEGL
-For Windows => Windows 10 or Windos 11
+For Windows => Windows 10 or Windows 11

 # Commands
 Toggle Fullscreen (TAB)